 Medium tree to 25 m, closely related to J. regia.
 Leaves 15–50 cm, petiole 7–12.5 cm, glabrescent, rachis glabrescent, terminal leaflet present.
 Leaflets 9 or 11(–15), ovate- or elliptic-lanceolate, 6–18 × 3–8 cm, glabrescent, margins entire or obscurely serrulate, apex acuminate; lateral petiolules absent or to 1 mm, terminal petiolule 2–3 cm.
 Male spikes 13.5–18 cm long; flowers with 24–27 stamens.
-Fruiting spikes with 1-3 fruits; fruits glabrescent, 3.4–6 × 3–5 cm, globose to subglobose, irregularly dehiscent; nuts valvate, valve forming a prominent, longitudinal ridge around the nut, the surface otherwise irregularly pitted; the shell forms deep ridges inside, the seed contorted and convoluted through filling the spaces between.
-Flowering March to April, fruiting September (China).
-(Lu et al.1999, Grimshaw & Bayton 2009).
+Fruiting spikes with 1–3 fruits; fruits glabrescent, 3.4–6 × 3–5 cm, globose to subglobose, irregularly dehiscent; nuts valvate, valve forming a prominent, longitudinal ridge around the nut, the surface otherwise irregularly pitted; the shell forms deep ridges inside, the seed contorted and convoluted through filling the spaces between.
+Flowers March–April, fruits September (China) (Lu et al.1999; Grimshaw & Bayton 2009).

 Distribution Bhutan China Guizhou, Sichuan, SE Xizang, Yunnan.
-India Sikkim.
+India Arunachal Pradesh, Sikkim.

 Habitat Forests in valleys and on mountain slopes; 1300-3300 m.

 RHS Hardiness Rating H6